-Abstract: The Secretary of Homeland Security is publishing this rule to define: 1) which official has authority over an alien's immediate custody when detained by the Department of Homeland Security (DHS); and 2) which official has administrative control over an alien's removal (and execution of the warrant for an alien's removal, if applicable) from the United States.
-DHS is publishing this rule to reflect that the official with immediate custody of a detained alien shall be the official with day-to-day control over the alien's physical environment.
-The rule defines the duties of these custodians.
+Abstract: The Secretary of Homeland Security is publishing this rule to define: 1) Which official has authority over an alien's immediate custody when detained by the Department of Homeland Security (DHS); and 2) which official has administrative control over an alien's removal (and execution of the warrant for an alien's

-If an alien is not detained, the rule generally reflects that the Field Office Director (FOD) or his designee within the Bureau of Immigration and Customs Enforcement (ICE) has geographical jurisdiction over the place with administrative control over the Record of Proceeding of an alien's removal, or by the Executive Office for Immigration Review, a branch of the Department of Justice, shall have administrative control over the alien's removal and execution of the warrant of removal.
-The rule reflects that transfers of cases and control of removal and execution of the warrant of removal occur once the agency acknowledges a transfer in writing.
+If an alien is not detained, the rule generally reflects that the Field Office Director (FOD) or his designee within the Bureau of Immigration and Customs Enforcement (ICE) has geographical jurisdiction over the place with administrative control over the Record of Proceeding of an alien's removal, whether that record is created by DHS or by the Executive Office for Immigration Review, a branch of the Department of Justice, shall have administrative control over the alien's removal and execution of the warrant of removal.
+The rule reflects that transfers of cases and control of removal and execution of the warrant of removal occur once the Agency acknowledges a transfer in writing.

 The rule generally reflects that if the alien is detained, only the FOD with geographical jurisdiction over the place where the alien is detained or his designee has administrative control over the alien's removal and execution of the warrant of removal.
-The rule also reflects that only the FOD or his designee can transfer this administrative control to a FOD or his designee in another geographical jurisdiction or to another person and/or office within the FOD's own district. whether or not an alien requests such a transfer.
-Finally, the regulation reflects that only the Director of Field Operations (DFO) or his designee for the Bureau of Customs and Border custody.
-Timetable:
+The rule also reflects that only the FOD or his designee can transfer this administrative control to a FOD or his designee in another geographical jurisdiction or to another person and/or office within the FOD's own district, whether or not an alien requests such a transfer.
+Finally, the regulation reflects that only the Director of Field Operations (DFO) or his designee for the Bureau of Customs and Border Protection (CBP) has administrative control over an alien's removal if the alien has been placed in expedited removal and the alien remains in CBP custody.